ryanmarkdinglasa/quiz-app/README.md

-# skilltest
+## TITLE
+**Simple Student Examination System in PHP & MySQL**
-This is a university Skill Test
+- This is just a university Skill Test

+## TECHONOLOGY
+- PHP v8.2
+- MySQL

+## INSTRUCTIONS
+-   To start, restore the database.
+Then start the server and open the project.

 *Web Developement
 Create a Student Examination System